weidagang/typing-js/README.md

 ```Javascript
 tuple(int(1,10000), str(1,50), tuple(str, str))
 ```
-can be used to match
+can be used to match employee record
 ```Javascript
 [123, 'todd', ['1354-0013-628', 'CD 5037']]
 ```